HarpersDad/CharacterStats/README.md

 <h2>Issues</h2>

 - if you press load multiple times in a row it will load in the save data multiple times, filling blank character slots.<br>
+- if you press load multiple times and then add a new player, it will not recognize the box position of the new player and not load any stats in.<br>